castwide/solargraph/README.md

 ### Updating Core Documentation

+As of version 0.49.0, Solargraph uses [rbs](https://github.com/ruby/rbs) for core and stdlib documentation.
+The following only applies to prior versions.

 The Solargraph gem ships with documentation for Ruby 2.2.2.
 You can download documentation for other Ruby versions from the command line.

     $ solargraph list-cores      # List the installed documentation versions